RuterNo/adt-doc/docs/web-content.md

 }
 ```

 ## Placement of Files

-The root folder where all the web content is stored, is a location chosen by the operator, which we can call $WEB_CONTENT_ROOT.
-Our recommendation is to use `/var/www/html` as the root folder, but it can be any location that is suitable for your web server configuration.
+The root folder for web content is chosen by the operator (referred to as `$WEB_CONTENT_ROOT`).
+The recommended location is `/var/www/html`, but any suitable location for your web server is acceptable.

-The files should end up deployed in a structure like this:
+Files should be deployed in a structure like:

 * $WEB_CONTENT_ROOT
   * app
   * media
   * resources

-The directory application can actually be anything as long as it is the root of the website that is served.

-Example output of running the `tree` command in the `$WEB_CONTENT_ROOT` directory:
+Example output of `tree` in `$WEB_CONTENT_ROOT`:

 ```sh
 /var/www/html # tree